Skip to main content

 “What was the average duration of the last 10 calls we received on Roark?”The agent will list recent calls, extract their durations, and compute the average for you.

-“Run all evaluators on call a1b2c3d4-5678-9abc-def0-123456789abc and summarize the results.”The agent will create an evaluation job, wait for it to complete, and present the evaluation results.
+“Run a metric collection job on call a1b2c3d4-5678-9abc-def0-123456789abc and summarize the results.”The agent will create a metric collection job, wait for it to complete, and present the metric values.

 Additional Resources